 A vaccine is a product that stimulates your immune system to produce antibodies, exactly like it would if you were exposed to the disease.
 After getting vaccinated, you develop immunity to that disease, without having to get the disease first.
 This is what makes vaccines such powerful medicine.
 Unlike most medicines, which treat or cure diseases, vaccines prevent them.

 You can reduce your risk of infection, disease, hospitalization, severe complications, and even death by getting vaccinated.
-The early results for the Moderna vaccine clinical trial indicate 95% efficacy at preventing COVID-19 symptoms after two doses.
+The early results for the vaccine clinical trial indicate 74-95% efficacy at preventing COVID-19 symptoms.

-The U.S. Food and Drug Administration (FDA) has authorized the Moderna COVID-19 vaccine’s emergency use in individuals 18 years of age and older.
+The U.S. Food and Drug Administration (FDA) has authorized the COVID-19 vaccines emergency use in individuals 12 years of age and older.

 There will be no cost associated with the COVID-19 vaccine.